Hominid dispersals in Europe

 Hominid dispersals in Europe refers to the colonisation of the European continent by various species of hominid, including hominins and archaic and modern humans.
+Prior to arriving in Europe, the source of hominids appeared to be East Africa, where stone tools and hominid fossils are the most abundant and recorded.

 Short and repetitive migrations of archaic humans before 1 million years ago suggest that their residence in Europe was not permanent at the time.
 Colonisation of Europe in prehistory was not achieved in one immigrating wave, but instead through multiple dispersal events.
 Most of these instances in Eurasia were limited to 40th parallel north.
-Besides the findings from East Anglia, the first constant presence of humans in Europe begins 500,000–600,000 years ago.
+Besides the findings from East Anglia, the first constant presence of archaic humans in Europe begins 500,000–600,000 years ago.
 However, this presence was limited to western Europe, not reaching places like the Russian plains, until 200,000–300,000 years ago.
-The exception to this was discovered in East Anglia, England, where hominids briefly inhabited 700,000 years ago.
-Prior to arriving in Europe, the source of hominids appeared to be East Africa, where stone tools and hominid fossils are the most abundant and recorded.
-Arising in Europe at least 400,000 years ago, the Neanderthal hominids (a descendant of Homo heidelbergensis) would become more stable residents of the continent, until another descendant of H. heidelbergensis, H. sapiens, would arrive about 50,000 years ago, leading to the extinction of the Neanderthals about 37,000 years ago.
+The exception to this was discovered in East Anglia, where archaic humans briefly inhabited 700,000 years ago.

+Arising in Europe at least 400,000 years ago, the Neanderthal archaic humans (a descendant of Homo heidelbergensis) would become more stable residents of the continent.
+The Cro-Magnon early modern humans would arrive about 50,000 years ago, leading to the extinction of the Neanderthals about 37,000 years ago, following interbreeding between the two groups.